 A zip line in the Mindo cloud forest

-A zipline in the Mindo cloud forest
+Ride a zipline over the canopy of the Mindo cloud forest

 This morning, a driver will pick you up at your hotel and drive you to the lush cloud forest of Mindo.
 This forest's location on the western slopes of the Andean highlands means mild temperatures and a lot of rainfall, which help nourish its incredible biodiversity.
 Once you arrive, you'll be able to see hundreds of different bird species, visit the butterfly garden, hike to beautiful waterfalls, or ride a zipline through the forest.